kgalejandrino/kgalejandrino/README.md

 <h1 align="center">About Me</h1>

-I'm Kevin Alejandrino and I'm currently working as an Automation Engineer at Meta for the Portal Automation team.

-⏲️ On my free time, I'm learning [React - The complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) in Udemy by Maximilian Schwarzmuller.
+I'm Kevin Alejandrino and I have about a year of experience working as an Automation Engineer.
+Having been able to work as a tester, my curiousity has grown of what it's like to be part of the development team.
+This year (2023), I wanted to pick up where I left off in learning about full-stack development.
+I'm currently learning [React - The complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) in Udemy by Maximilian Schwarzmuller.
+Also, I'm working on my first React project - https://kgalejandrino.github.io/react-ecommerce-webapp/#/.

-🖥️ Tools/Languages: GitHub / VS Code / HTML / CSS / JS / React / Python
+🖥️ Tools/Tech Stack: GitHub / VS Code / HTML / CSS / JS / React / Python

-🎮 In my leisure time, I enjoy playing video games, working out & learning about investing in stocks.
-Want to explore skiing/surfing.